-Hong Kong protesters: Desperation led to legislature attack
+‘Desperate:’ Hong Kong protesters detail legislature assault

 Days later, she was on the streets, participating in her first demonstration.

 Nick, who only gave his first name because of concerns about being arrested, was a freshman in college.
 His father owned a car dealership, enough for a middle-class living.
 Classmates buzzed about the movement on social media.
-Anger at Beijing’s decision to pre-screen candidates for Hong Kong elections spoke to Nick, who felt the Chinese government ignored the desires of the city’s people.
+Anger at Beijing’s decision to pre-screen candidates for the most recent Hong Kong elections spoke to Nick, who felt the Chinese government ignored the desires of the city’s people.
 He hit the streets, cutting class and camping out for weeks.

 When the Umbrella Movement ended with no changes after 79 days, they were crushed.